MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     4. In the “Data Source” field, go to “All” and select "Learning Assignments Records”.
 Select **OK**.
 3. Add report fields.
     1. Once you select **OK**, the “Data Source” automatically sets the value as “Learning Assignment Records.”
 For the “Data Source Filter” field, remove any existing value and add “Assignment Records for ~Person~from Learning Organization”.
 You can copy this value and paste in the field directly.
     1. Add the fields in “Columns” as outlined below.
-You see two objects for “Learning Enrollment," select the one with a blue icon next to it.
+You see two objects for “Learning Assignment," select the one with a blue icon next to it.

     |Business Object | Field | Column Heading Override | Column Heading Override XML Alias|
     | - | - | - | - |